suskin/jthrottle/README.md

 ### Specifying rules

-jthrottle provides somewhat flexible rule matching: it's all based on prefix.
+jthrottle provides somewhat flexible rule matching and inheritance; it's all based on prefix.
 Every time you make a call to throttle, a new bucket is created if it doesn't already exist.
 That bucket inherits rules from the rule with the longest prefix matching the string passed to jthrottle.
 I'll give an example.

-Let's say I have the following rules:
+Let's say I have specified the following as the rules:

 ```json
 [